AdobeDocs/developers-animatesdk-docs/Document_object/documen5.md

 #### Description

 Method; adds a new path between two points.
-The method uses the document’s current stroke attributes and adds the path on the current frame and current layer.
+The method uses the documentâ€™s current stroke attributes and adds the path on the current frame and current layer.
 This method works in the same way as clicking on the line tool and drawing a line.

 #### Example